'Look Fishy? Don't Risk it' Campaign

 The WRAP Hospitality and Food Service Agreement encourages voluntary targets to minimise food and packaging waste.
 The BHA supports this agreement and is working with WRAP to get businesses to sign up to take part in this initiative.
 The hospitality industry has become an increasingly important player in reducing food waste, as hotels, restaurants and catering services have introduced various opportunities to customers to choose how much food they want depending on how hungry they are.

-The way gluten is labelled in the UK will be changing.
+The way gluten is labelled in the UK has now changed.
 From 20 July 2016, specific rules on gluten labelling will be governed by the EU Food Information for Consumers Regulation rather than in the separate EU 41/2009 Regulation.
 By 20 February 2018, food businesses are expected to bring their menus into compliance.
 To find out more, click below.

 The FIC Regulations already require food businesses to provide certain mandatory information including allergy information on food sold, at all stages of the food chain, where their activities concern the provision of food information to consumers.
 This is a summary of the FIC Regulations that apply to all foods intended for the final consumer, including foods delivered by mass caterers, and foods intended for supply to mass caterers.